 The Truckee Dirt Riders is an all-volunteer community club and 501(c)(3) Non-Profit Public Charity.
 We are a charter club of the American Motorcyclist Association (AMA) and hold memberships with the California Off-Road Vehicle Association (CORVA) and the Blue Ribbon Coalition (BRC).

 We formed in 2018 as a group of mountain bike and dirtbike riders seeking a better recreation experience in the Truckee area.
-We seek partnerships that share our philosophy of sharing multi-use dirt trails for all public land users.
+We established partnerships that share our philosophy of sharing multi-use dirt trails for all public land users.

 We promote trail etiquette, responsible trail use, and advocate for sustainable trails that will provide continued access for now and future generations.

-We have completed numerous projects in coordination with the Truckee Ranger District performing long overdue maintenance work and trail signage in the Truckee Area.
 Please consider joining our club and help keep our Truckee trails open!

 We have adopted the Blue Ribbon Coalition's Recreation Code of Ethics

 - I will respect the rights of all recreationists to enjoy the beauty of the outdoors.
 I will respect public and private property.

 -I will park considerately, taking no more space than needed, without blocking other vehicles, and without impeding access to trails.

 -I will keep to the right when meeting another recreationist.
 I will yield the right-of-way to traffic moving uphill.

 -I will slow down and use caution when approaching or overtaking another recreationist.